-Page Stream is one of our most requested features since launch in 2016.
+Page Stream was one of our most requested features after Fomo launched in 2016.

-For ecommerce stores especially, it helps express the popularity of every one of your products on a per page level basis.
+For ecommerce stores especially, Page Stream demonstrates the popularity of every one of your products on a per page level basis.

 How it Works